 Top University: Cal Poly Humboldt

-Arcata is one of the nice places in California to live if you love nature and a quiet lifestyle.
+Arcata is one of the cool places to live in California if you love nature and a quiet lifestyle.
 The town is surrounded by redwood forests and close to the Pacific Ocean, making it a great spot for hiking, biking, and beach walks.
-You can explore Arcata Community Forest, visit Mad River Beach, or check out the local farmers' market at Arcata Plaza.
-The community is small and friendly, with local cafes, art shops, and a focus on sustainability.
+A close-knit community, university police support, and active local organizations help contribute to overall safety.
+Arcata Plaza and the Marsh & Wildlife Sanctuary are loved by students.
+The Kinetic Grand Championship and North Country Fair are local highlights.
+Redwood Park and Humboldt Bay are top attractions.
 Arcata is a peaceful place for students and anyone looking for a slower pace of life.

 Top University: Cerro Coso Community College (Eastern Sierra Campus)

 Mammoth Lakes is one of the good places to live in CA if you love the outdoors and a peaceful mountain lifestyle.
-The town is best known for Mammoth Mountain, a popular spot for skiing and snowboarding in winter.
-In warmer months, you can hike at Devils Postpile National Monument, fish at Convict Lake, or bike through scenic mountain trails.
-The small-town community is friendly, with local cafes, shops, and year-round festivals.
-If you enjoy fresh air, adventure, and a slower pace of life, Mammoth Lakes is a great place to live.
+Its small size, high tourism oversight, and visible law enforcement presence contribute to a low crime rate.
+Students and travelers relax at The Village at Mammoth and Lake Mary.
+The Mammoth Festival of Beers and Bluesapalooza is a crowd favorite.
+Mammoth Mountain and Devils Postpile National Monument are must-sees.
+If you enjoy fresh air, adventure, and a slower pace of life, Mammoth Lakes is a great place to live in California.

 Top University: California State University, Chico (Chico State)